md-irfan9s/Backend-Class-II/README.md

 <h1>To Connect express to the data base</h1>
 <p>npm i  mongoose</p>

+how to connect the database so, check it out my repo

 <h1>MongoDB Query API Uses</h1>
 we can use the MongoDB Query API to perform: